Subprime mortgage crisis

-When U.S. home prices declined steeply after peaking in mid-2006, it became more difficult for borrowers to refinance their loans.
-As adjustable-rate mortgages began to reset at higher interest rates (causing higher monthly payments), mortgage delinquencies soared.
-Securities backed with mortgages, including subprime mortgages, widely held by financial firms globally, lost most of their value.
-Global investors also drastically reduced purchases of mortgage-backed debt and other securities as part of a decline in the capacity and willingness of the private financial system to support lending.
-Concerns about the soundness of U.S. credit and financial markets led to tightening credit around the world and slowing economic growth in the U.S. and Europe.

 The crisis had severe, long-lasting consequences for the U.S. and European economies.
 The U.S. entered a deep recession, with nearly 9 million jobs lost during 2008 and 2009, roughly 6% of the workforce.
 The number of jobs did not return to the December 2007 pre-crisis peak until May 2014.
 U.S. household net worth declined by nearly $13 trillion (20%) from its Q2 2007 pre-crisis peak, recovering by Q4 2012.
 U.S. housing prices fell nearly 30% on average and the U.S. stock market fell approximately 50% by early 2009, with stocks regaining their December 2007 level during September 2012.
 One estimate of lost output and income from the crisis comes to "at least 40% of 2007 gross domestic product".
 Europe also continued to struggle with its own economic crisis, with elevated unemployment and severe banking impairments estimated at €940 billion between 2008 and 2012.
 As of January 2018, U.S. bailout funds had been fully recovered by the government, when interest on loans is taken into consideration.
 A total of $626B was invested, loaned, or granted due to various bailout measures, while $390B had been returned to the Treasury.
-The Treasury had earned another $323B in interest on bailout loans, resulting in an $109B profit as of January 2021.
+The Treasury had earned another $323B in interest on bailout loans, resulting in a $109B profit as of January 2021.